Merlin Olsen: Professional football career

-After college, Olsen had offers from both the Los Angeles Rams of the National Football League (NFL) and the Denver Broncos of the rival American Football League (AFL).
+After college, Olsen was selected by both the Los Angeles Rams of the National Football League (NFL) and the Denver Broncos of the rival American Football League (AFL) in each draft's first round in 1962.
 He chose the security of the NFL and signed with the Rams.
 Olsen's first contract was for around $50,000 for two years, plus a signing bonus.
 It was 1962, and the average football player salary at the time was around $12,000 a year.
 He was the first USU Aggie to be drafted in the 1st round of the NFL draft.

 Olsen played professionally for the Rams from 1962 to 1976.
 A leading defensive star of his era, he missed only two games in his 15-season NFL career.
 He was named the NFL's Rookie of the Year in 1962 and was First-team All-Pro in 1964, and 1966 through 1970.
 He was voted Second-team All-Pro in 1965, 1973 and 1974.

 Olsen almost ended up on offense, but was later moved to the defensive line after a few experiments in practice.
 Soon he became part of one of the best front fours in NFL history.
 Deacon Jones, Rosey Grier, and Lamar Lundy joined Olsen on the defensive line in 1963 that was nicknamed "The Fearsome Foursome".
 He was named the AP NFL Defensive Player of the Week for week 12 in 1965.
 Olsen scored his first touchdown in that game.
 Though Jones was the face of the Fearsome Foursome, it was Olsen who did much of the heavy lifting.
-Jones would often be double or tripled teamed by offensive linemen, thus leaving Olsen one on one or with a clear path to the ball carrier.
+Olsen would often be double or tripled teamed by offensive linemen, thus leaving Jones one on one or with a clear path to the ball carrier.